-- The liabilities of the Cumbria pension fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method that is an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates and other factors, and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using the applicable discount rate based on the indicative rate of return on AA rated corporate bonds. - The assets of the Cumbria pension fund attributable to the Authority are included in the Balance Sheet at their fair value: - o quoted securities current bid price - o unquoted securities professional estimate - o unitised securities current bid price - property market value. - The change in the net pensions liability is analysed into the following components: - Service cost comprising: - current service cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - net interest on the net defined benefit liability (asset), that is, net interest expense for the Authority the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments. - Re-measurements comprising: - the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - o contributions paid to the Cumbria pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+- The liabilities of the Cumbria pension fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method that is an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates and other factors, and projections of projected earnings for current employees.

+- Liabilities are discounted to their value at current prices, using the applicable discount rate based on the indicative rate of return on AA rated corporate bonds.

+- The assets of the Cumbria pension fund attributable to the Authority are included in the Balance Sheet at their fair value:

+- o quoted securities current bid price

+- unquoted securities professional estimate

+- o unitised securities current bid price

+- o property market value.

+- The change in the net pensions liability is analysed into the following components: - Service cost comprising: - current service cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked - past service cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - net interest on the net defined benefit liability (asset), that is, net interest expense for the Authority the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments. - Re-measurements comprising: - the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - o contributions paid to the Cumbria pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.